CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 (a) Resignation.
 A member may resign from the Corporation by submitting a writing delivered to the Corporation's Secretary.
 However, resignation from the Corporation shall not relieve the member from any pre-resignation obligations incurred or commitments made, including without limitation, membership dues, fees, or assessments that are due and owing prior to the member's resignation.
 Any member that resigns is not entitled to and shall not receive any refund, pro rata or otherwise, of any membership dues, fees, or assessments for the balance of the calendar year in which the resignation is effective.

 (b) Expulsion, Termination or Suspension.
-Except for the Founding Members who shall only be removed for cause (per the requirements detailed in Section 5.01(c)(6), a majority of the Directors then in office may terminate any other membership after giving the member at least 30 days' written notice (for which email shall suffice) of the termination and the reasons for the termination, provided that (except in the case of termination for non-payment of membership dues, fees, or assessments in a timely fashion) the member has an opportunity to be heard by the Board, either orally or in writing, no less than five (5) days before the effective date of the termination.
+A majority of the Directors then in office may terminate any other membership after giving the member at least 30 days' written notice (for which email shall suffice) of the termination and the reasons for the termination, provided that (except in the case of termination for non-payment of membership dues, fees, or assessments in a timely fashion) the member has an opportunity to be heard by the Board, either orally or in writing, no less than five (5) days before the effective date of the termination.
 The Board's decision shall be final and not reviewable by any court.

 ##Section 3.7 Reinstatement: